tomasr8/ann/README.md

 ### .load(file, callback) && .save(file, callback)

-Asynchronously saved or loads the weights of the network.
+Asynchronously saves or loads the weights of the network.
+The saved file is in a json format.

 ```javascript
 NN.load("saved.json", err => {